Thomas Germain

 Thomas Germain (1673–1748) was the pre-eminent Parisian silversmith of the Rococo.

 The son of a Paris silversmith Pierre Germain (none of whose work survives) he did not at first train in the family workshop, but began as a painter, spending the years 1687–1702 in Rome, where he turned his hand towards goldsmith's work.

+In 1691 he became apprenticed to an Italian silversmith, and later was employed as one of the artists on the altar of St. Ignatius for the Church of the Gesù.
+He was commissioned by the Grand Duke Cosimo III of Florence to work on several important projects, including decorative works for a church in Leghorn, which helped solidify his reputation.